 Trend 3 – Inbox placement and deliverability

-The main ISPs have had tremendous success over the last few years with filter algorithm development.
+The main ISPs have been hugely successful over the last few years with filter algorithm development.
 Indiscriminate and illegally sent email has been beaten.
 Whilst users may still see a little spam, what they don’t see is the massive amount that never gets to their inbox or even their junk folder.

-In recent years ISP reputation has been assigned to IP addresses and domains.
-As ISPs continue to finesse algorithms they are recognise that one person’s spam is another person’s ham.
+As the ISPs continue to finesse algorithms they are recognise that one person’s spam is another person’s ham.
 Filter rules will work increasingly at the personal level and may lead to filtering of permission-based email from the inboxes of the users that are consistently ignoring the brand.

 Getting to the inbox won’t be challenge for brands who work on the trends 1 and 2 above, but continuing with the status quo will mean more challenges to inbox placement.

 Trend 4 – Data regulation and privacy